Tristan Hegglun: Early life and family

 Born in Marton on 29 July 1915, Hegglun was the son of Edward Tristan Hegglun and Gertrude Lilian Hegglun (née Gomez).
 He was educated at Marlborough College in Blenheim.
 In 1945, he married Patricia Mary Meachen, daughter of the member of Parliament for Marlborough and later mayor of Blenheim, Ted Meachen.
 The couple went on to have seven children, including Marilen Hegglun who won several national rowing titles, and was one of the first women to represent New Zealand in rowing internationally.
 Another of their children, Richard Hegglun, played for the Marlborough rugby side during their 1973–1974 Ranfurly Shield tenure, and Richard's son, Greg Hegglun, played first-class cricket for Central Districts.

 Sporting career

 Rowing

-Hugglun was a member of the Wellington Rowing Club before World War II, but he is more closely associated with the Wairau Rowing Club in Marlborough.
+Hegglun was a member of the Wellington Rowing Club before World War II, but he is more closely associated with the Wairau Rowing Club in Marlborough.
 He won two New Zealand Rowing Championships titles representing Wairau: the single scull in 1949 at Lake Karapiro, and as a member of the men's coxed four crew in 1954 in Picton.

 At the 1950 British Empire Games in Auckland, Hegglun, as reigning national champion, represented New Zealand in the single scull, finishing in fourth place.

 In later years, Hegglun was one of the driving forces behind the development of Lake Ruataniwha as a rowing venue.
 As a national champion, Hegglun was accorded life membership of the Wairau Rowing Club, but in 2010, as part of the club's centennial celebrations, he was also posthumously awarded life membership in recognition of his service to the club.